 Bob McNally

 Alan Fleischmann

-So we could talk right now a little bit that we won't, about how you publish, and you're interviewed in Bloomberg and foreign affairs, The Economist, Financial Times, CNN, you testify in Congress, you're, you know, in energy markets and policy, we can get into that.
-But I think we all assume now that's what Bob McNally does.
-What did they not assume are?
-No. Is that you are a a big kid, actually, I would argue but you aren't around Washington, for performing in bipartisan local bands, whose members have included several members of the Bush administration.
-I know Andy Card, who was the former White House Chief of Staff under President Bush and Josh Bolton, another good friend who's been on the show, who's the former White House Chief of Staff under President Bush and also the CEO of the Business Roundtable.
-Also, I think Dan Panamint, it was Barack Obama's Deputy Energy Secretary and the current Secretary of State, Tony Blinken, I think performed with you all as well.
-Give us a little bit of background here.
-I have a little bit I should just declare myself as a fan.
-And I do as a groupie, I guess.
-But tell me tell us a little bit about how that all started.
-And you've always been a drummer.
-But how did that start?
-You had many names over the years of your band, I remember they compassionate conservatives is one of them.
-And then you've changed the name over the years.
-But tell us a little bit about that.
-And if that isn't a great example of bipartisanship in Washington, I don't know what is.
+We could talk now about how you publish, how you're interviewed in Bloomberg, Foreign Affairs, The Economist, the Financial Times, and CNN, how you testify in Congress — energy markets and policy.
+But I think we all assume that's what Bob McNally does.
+What people don't assume is that you're also a big kid, I'd argue, around Washington — performing in bipartisan local bands whose members have included several members of the Bush administration.
+I know Andy Card, the former White House Chief of Staff under President Bush, and Josh Bolten, another good friend who's been on the show, the former White House Chief of Staff under President Bush and also CEO of the Business Roundtable.
+And I think Dan Poneman, who was Barack Obama's Deputy Energy Secretary, and the current Secretary of State, Tony Blinken, performed with you as well.

+Bob McNally